 Related: How to Track Giving at Your Church

-When someone gives online, that’s one less check your bookkeeper has to process and deposit at the bank.
+When someone gives through an online donation , that’s one less check your bookkeeper has to process and deposit at the bank.
 It’s also less cash your team has to keep secure over the weekend.

 Many fundraising software vendors provide functionality that makes it easy to record transactions in your accounting and/or church management software, run reports, and reconcile deposits with your bank statement.

-If all that sounds great – don’t rush away to select your donor software yet.
+If all that sounds great – don’t rush away to select your donor fundraising software yet.

 No matter how cutting edge the tool or how many features it includes, it’s only as useful as your team is prepared to implement and roll it out to your congregation (although we wish we could automate that part for you too).

-Before you jump into selecting which donor software to use, here are five keys to consider:
+Before you jump into selecting which donor fundraising software to use, here are five keys to consider:

 We’ll admit to being a bit biased, but we think our fundraising software is the best.